 Lion’s Mane Mushroom

-The medicinal mushroom Hericium erinaceus goes by many names, with lion’s mane, monkey head, and Santa’s beard being the most common.
+The lion's mane medicinal mushroom (Hericium erinaceus) goes by many names, including monkey head and Santa’s beard.

-Due to its antioxidant activity and health benefits for both the body and the mind, lion’s mane has remained a popular adaptogenic mushroom for centuries, being used in traditional Chinese medicine as well as modern alternative medicine.
+Due to their antioxidant activity and health benefits for both the body and the mind, lion’s mane fungi have remained popular adaptogenic mushrooms for centuries, being used in traditional Chinese medicine as well as modern alternative medicine.

 Health Benefits of Lion’s Mane